TPG-005/TPG-005/README.md

 Hey, I'm a student
-Currently working on a borderlands 2 patch
+Currently working on random stuff in my free time
-Can't think what else to put here
+Not sure what else to put